Why You Should Care About API Security

 By using HTTP protocols and JSON, REST APIs become faster, more reliable and secure.

 By enforcing encryption and signatures, you cover the weakest spot in the request-response cycle.
 Cryptographic protocols allow to encrypt the communication flow and ensure proper protection of authentication credentials like API keys, tokens and passwords.
 Add signature requirement to safeguard access to data and allow only authorized users to decrypt and modify it.

-Investing in APIs security and using a holistic approach to infrastructure protection are critical steps towards risk mitigation.
+Above all, investing in APIs security and using a holistic approach to infrastructure protection are critical steps towards risk mitigation.
 And if you need help fortifying your API security, Skelia is here to help.
-Businesses that place a proper focus on API security throughout 2019 won’t appear in data breaches press headlines anytime soon.
+Besides, businesses that place a proper focus on API security throughout 2019 won’t appear in data breaches press headlines anytime soon.